MNeverOff/wee-forest/README.md

 ## Installation

-As this repository doesn't have neither raw nor processed data attached, you would need to perform a few steps to get the .mbtiles and .parquet files used in area calculation and map visualisation:
+As this repository doesn't have neither raw nor processed data attached, you would need to perform a few steps to get the .mbtiles and .parquet files used in area visualisation calculation:

 1. Clone the repository
 1. Configure VSCode to run Jupyter Notebooks by installing Python, Jupyter and Polyglot Notebooks extensions